MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 3: Create the pop-up JavaScript to send a message

-This step has already been done in [popup.js](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/popup/popup.js) in the samples repo.
+This step has already been done in [popup.js](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/popup/popup.js) in the MicrosoftEdge-Extensions repo.
 If you want to manually create the Part 2 extension, continue with the following steps.

 Create the `popup/popup.js` file, and then add the following code in that file.